hacspec/hax/examples/README.md

 As entry point, the docker image provides a vscode interface that you can open in the browser.

+There's a [Zulip]([https://hacspec.zulipchat.com/](https://hacspec.zulipchat.com/#narrow/stream/429856-oscw2024)) that you can join if you have any questions.
+Please use the linked oscw2024 channel for that.

 ### Running the docker image

 To use the docker image, run it with the correct tag for your platform